hamedsabzian/Generators.Dispose/README.md

 }
 ```

-If you have a partial class implements `IDisposable` interface, but you want to exclude it from generation, just use `IgnoreGeneration` attribute.
+If you have a partial class implements `IDisposable` interface, but you want to exclude it from source generation, just use `IgnoreGeneration` attribute.

 ```csharp
 [IgnoreGeneration]